bell-one/NeRF2Mesh-Unity-Viewer/README.md

 ## To-do

-- Test with other scenes
+- Test with other scenes, check for specular MLP calculations

 ## Acknowledgements